mherrero347/Assignment3/README.md

+# Update!
+It now compiles, but does not produce sound.
+Getting there...

 # Assignment3

 This, at the moment, is a very sad, non-compiling attempt at assignment 3, creating a MIDI controlled plugin.
 I'm going to see if I can make it work, though...